je-nunez/NextBus_real_time_Route_Bus_locations_to_R_Dataframe/README.md

-The program uses `RgoogleMaps` to plot the real-time location of the vehicles servicing a transit route, and saves this plot in a file name `nextbus_vehicles_on_gmap.png`.
+The program uses `RgoogleMaps` to plot the real-time location of the vehicles servicing a transit route, and saves this plot in a file named `nextbus_vehicles_on_gmap.png`.

-An example of the RgoogleMaps plot with the NextBus real-time vehicle locations for route 38R of San Francisco Muni is below:
+An example of the RgoogleMaps plot with the NextBus real-time vehicle locations for route `38R of San Francisco Muni` is below:

 ![A RgoogleMaps plot with the NextBus real-time vehicle locations for route 38R of San Francisco Muni](/nextbus_vehicles_on_gmap.png?raw=true "A RgoogleMaps plot with the NextBus real-time vehicle locations for route 38R of San Francisco Muni")

+Vehicles in the same direction of a route (having a same value in their attribute NextBus' `dirTag`), have the same color in the Google Map.
+Note that in this map it happens to appear a vehicle which is filled in `blue`: NextBus didn't provide a `dirTag` for it (a parked out-of-service vehicle?), so the parser in `R` inserted a `NA` value for the column `dir_tag` for it, and the plotter choose blue as an allowable color to distinguish this vehicle.

+this case it represents